Let us help.

 - Plan your course schedule and complete course registration activities

 - View financial aid details, including awards, application status and federal loan information

 - View student account invoices and activity

 - Make payments via Online Banking and designate a bank account for electronic refunds

 - Manage family and friend contact information and invite individuals to view your student account invoices, make payments and order verifications through My Plaid Student

 - View housing and meal plan assignments

 Student Privacy and FERPA

 Carnegie Mellon University values students' rights to privacy and adheres to the Family Educational Rights and Privacy Act (FERPA).
 In accordance with FERPA, Carnegie Mellon officials do not disclose information from a student record without the student’s consent.
 The policy applies to all Carnegie Mellon University students, faculty, staff and school officials.
-For more information, visit this website.
+For more information, visit the HUB website.

 CMU Postal Services is a full-service USPS post office owned and operated by Carnegie Mellon University located on the lower level of the Cohon Center.